Sqline/Sqline/README.md

 Schemalizer and T4Compiler can be used in any project that needs to extract database schema information and transform that data into Code or other documents - feel free to use.

 ### State of project
-Schemalizer and T4Compiler are considered stable.

-Sqline is still a work-in-progress, basic features work, but more advances features are not yet fully implemented.
+Sqline is still a work-in-progress, but feel free to play around with it.

 ### Current limitations
 * Sqline is not in a production ready state, **do only use it at an educational and experimental level**.
 * Sqline can currently only produce C# code
-* While some MySQL support is implemented, currently only MSSQL is considered supported.
+* While some MySQL support is implemented, currently only MSSQL is supported.
 * A console version is planned, but currently Sqline is only working through the supplied Visual Studio Package.
 * T4Compiler is not fully compatible with the entire T4 standard, but most basic syntax is supported.
 * Schemalizer only works against MySQL and MSSQL servers.
-* No documentation, installers or configuration guides are currently available.
+* No documentation or configuration guides are currently available.